isdanryan/ToDoApp/README.md

 * Bootstrap
 * Flask
 * SQL-Alchemy
-* See the requiremnets.txt for full list of modules
+* See the requiremnets.txt for a full list of modules

 ## **Page Content & features**
 ## **My To Do's**
-* Tasks displayed in a list along side delete button
+* Tasks displayed in a list alongside a delete button
 * Text area to add new tasks

 ## **Sign Up**